Cyber-Physical Systems: Issues, Design and Opportunities

 Evaluation Committee, Nomination Committee, Award Committee, Board of Governors, Vice

-of Europe, the European Academy of Sciences and Arts, and the Academy of Romanian Scientists.
+Europe, the European Academy of Sciences and Arts, and the Academy of Romanian Scientists.

 He is also a Fellow of the IEEE, IET, IEAust, CAA and IETI.
 Currently, he serves as the